 The lawsuit states the company did not follow its own procedures for people with common names or set up an effective procedure for someone already misidentified once.
 The Defendant did not use available reports that show Social Security numbers or address histories.
 Publicly available records from the Department of Corrections showed Ricky Williams was in jail in Broward County when Richard Williams applied for the job at the grocery store chain.

 The Defendant states its procedures result in accurate reports 99.61 percent of the time, and cannot be held liable for marginal errors.
 However, this statistic only reflects disputes filed, not overall errors that go unreported.
 Between 2009 and 2013, the Defendant received 17,341 disputes nationwide resulting in 14,346 revisions.
-In Florida, 2,038 consumers filed disputes from 2010 to 2013 resulting in 1,746 revised background reports.
+In Florida, 2,038 consumers filed arguments from 2010 to 2013, resulting in 1,746 revised background reports.

 Co-counsel for Richard Williams, West Palm Beach attorney, Barry Balmuth provided these comments in an article with the Gainesville Sun “They never acknowledged that they did anything wrong,” Mr. Balmuth said.
-“They just accept that 14,000 people is like collateral damage.
-They say look, we have a low error rate and mistakes are going to be made, but there’s nothing wrong with our system.”
+“They just accept that 14,000 people are like collateral damage.
+They say hey look, we have a low error rate, and mistakes are going to be made, but there’s nothing wrong with our system.”